 University of Arizona College of Medicine Phoenix

 The University of Arizona College of Medicine Phoenix was founded in 2007.
-The institution’s curriculum is unique in that the first two years of the MD program are organized in integrated blocks that focus on organ-systems as well as basic physician skills and early exposure to working with real patients.
+The institution’s curriculum is unique in that the first two years of the MD program are organized into integrated blocks, focusing on organ systems as well as basic physician skills, and providing early exposure to working with real patients.

-While the second two years will still require core clinical clerkships, there will be significant time for elective work, and the basic and clinical sciences will be integrated with themes such as public health, ethics, and biomedical informatics, and topics like aging, cultural competency, and interprofessional education.
+While the second two years will still require core clinical clerkships, there will be significant time for elective work, and the basic and clinical sciences will be integrated with themes such as public health, ethics, and biomedical informatics, as well as topics like aging, cultural competency, and interprofessional education.
 Students can customize their schedules to suit their specific interests.
-Students also rotate through nine different cutting-edge clinical affiliates, giving them a wide variety of clinical exposure.
+Students also rotate through nine different cutting-edge clinical affiliates, providing them with a wide range of clinical exposure.

 The first two years are graded on a pass/fail system, and the final two years on an Honors, High Pass, Pass, or Fail system.
-The institution also puts a heavy emphasis on evidence-based teaching methods, such as team-based learning, small group, case-based instruction (CBI), cadaveric dissection, and BioPac medical physiology laboratories.
+The institution also places a strong emphasis on evidence-based teaching methods, including team-based learning, small-group case-based instruction (CBI), cadaveric dissection, and BioPac medical physiology laboratories.

-The institution has an MD/PhD program that’s an MSTP program, which means it’s funded by the NIH.
+The institution offers an MD/PhD program, specifically an MSTP program, which is funded by the NIH.

-The University of Arizona Phoenix campus is situated in downtown Phoenix, and they have one of the best toxicology programs in the country.
+The University of Arizona’s Phoenix campus is situated in downtown Phoenix, and it has one of the best toxicology programs in the country.
 If toxicology or snake bites are a particular passion of yours, you can almost certainly get involved during your time there.

-The college is located near [TGen](https://www.tgen.org/#:~:text=We are an Arizona-based,disease%2C and rare childhood disorders.), which is an Arizona-based nonprofit biomedical research center, so students have a great opportunity to do biotech and biomedical research.
+The college is located near TGen, an Arizona-based nonprofit biomedical research center, providing students with a great opportunity to engage in biotech and biomedical research.

 Median Academic Scores of Matriculants: